ikspres/kubernetes/docs/getting-started-guides/docker.md

 curl <insert-ip-from-above-here>
 ```

-<For OS X> Note that you will need run this curl command on your boot2docker VM.
+[OS X] Note that you will need run this curl command on your boot2docker VM.

 ### A note on turning down your cluster